hybridgroup/cylon-gpio/docs/events_button.md

 ## update

 This event will contain one of the following events.
 You can also subscribe to one of the specific events, if that is the information you are interested in.

-## push
+## press

-This event gets triggered when the button changes state from released to pushed.
+This event is triggered when the button is pressed.

 ## release

-This event gets triggered when the button changes state from pushed to released.
+This event is triggered when the button is released.

-## start
+## push

-Sent when the device has been started and is ready to use.
+This event is triggered when the button is pressed and then released.